-The final tip, check the response document for any spelling, typo and grammatical errors and then check it again for readability and consistency.
+The final tip, check the response document for any spelling, typo and grammatical errors.
+Then check it again for readability and consistency.

-If you want to win, your submission must show the evaluation panel that you are the best prospect for the contract.
+If you want to win, your response must show the evaluation panel you are the best prospect for the contract.